 Integrate High End Content on Chinese Social Media

 Case Study : E-Brochure Hotel Castiglione on Wechat

 Smart Hotel Connected to Wechat

 You may have already heard of the key opinion leaders’ power in China.
 A key opinion leader is a person, usually a celebrity (traditional or online), who has a strong and proven following traffic base on some Chinese social media.
-Chinese people strongly value others opinions, and even more when it’s online.
-You could make partnership with people on the main Chinese social media such as WeChat or Weibo to share their amazing journey at your hotel.
+Chinese people strongly value others’ opinions, and even more when it’s online.
+You could make partnerships with people on the main Chinese social media such as WeChat or Weibo to share their amazing journey at your hotel.

 That’s what New Zealand did by partnering up with Yao Chen, known as the queen of Weibo with more than 50 million followers on the micro-blogging platform.